AlfrescoLabs/alfresco-lisbon-hack-a-thon-2024/README.md

 3. **Submit a Pull Request**: Submit the output of your project via a pull request to this repository.
 4. **Presentation**: Prepare a short presentation (5-10 minutes) to showcase your project that will happen in October Alfresco Tech Talk Live.

-## Judging Criteria

-Projects will be judged based on the following criteria:

-- **Innovation**: How creative and original is the project?
-- **Technical Difficulty**: How complex and technically challenging is the project?
-- **Usability**: How user-friendly and practical is the solution?
-- **Presentation**: How well is the project presented?

-## Prizes

-Prizes will be awarded to the top teams.
-Details about the prizes will be announced during the event.

 ## Resources

 Here are some resources to help you get started: